Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 b.
 Scroll down to the HTTP Direct Downloads section and download the ISO from the repository hosted in your local country.<br>
 Note: If the download mirrors are to confusing, there is a worldwide mirror available to you.<br>
 c.
 Once the ISO is downloaded, go back to the main arch download page and download the pgp signature from the arch website directly.
 (DO NOT DOWNLOAD THE SIGNATURE FROM A DOWNLOAD MIRROR)<br>
 d.
-Download [GnuPG](https://www.gnupg.org/) and once installed, run `gpg --auto-key-locate clear,wkd -v --locate-external-key pierre@archlinux.org` to download the signing key for the ISO.
+Download [GnuPG](https://www.gnupg.org/) and once installed, run `gpg --auto-key-locate clear,wkd -v --locate-external-key pierre@archlinux.org` to download the signing key for the ISO.<br>
 e.
-Once the signing key has been downloaded, run `gpg --verify archlinux-[the iso date]-x86_64.iso.sig archlinux-[the iso date]-x86_64.iso` to verify that the ISO is legit.
+Once the signing key has been downloaded, run `gpg --verify archlinux-[the iso date]-x86_64.iso.sig archlinux-[the iso date]-x86_64.iso` to verify that the ISO is legit.<br>
 f.
 Once you've verified the ISO, get some kind of ISO burner for a usb and just write the ISO to the USB.
-Use either [Rufus](https://rufus.ie/en/) if your on windows or another tool if on another platform.<br>
+Use either [Rufus](https://rufus.ie/en/) if your on windows or another tool if on another platform.

 ## 1. Basic initial Setup.*